Katy Perry Is So Inspired By Hillary Clinton That She Named A Shoe After Her

 — Katy Perry News (@KatyPerryNewsUK) February 17, 2017

 Katy Perry has been a UNICEF Goodwill Ambassador since 2013, with her primary focus being to motivate young people to get involved in the international agency’s work for the betterment of children and teenagers.
-More particularly, the “Roar” singer works towards the upliftment of underprivileged children who are affected by poverty, violence, and war.
+More particularly, the “Roar” singer works toward uplifting of underprivileged children who are affected by poverty, violence, and war.

-As a UNICEF Ambassador, Katy Perry has joined the legion of famous personalities like Sir Roger Moore, Susan Sarandon, David Beckham, Leo Messi, and Harry Belafonte who are carrying on the good work that was initiated by Audrey Hepburn and Danny Kaye.
+As a UNICEF Ambassador, Katy Perry has joined the legion of famous personalities, including Sir Roger Moore, Susan Sarandon, David Beckham, Leo Messi, and Harry Belafonte, who are carrying on the good work that was initiated by Audrey Hepburn and Danny Kaye.

 Katy Perry has taken the initiative to work proactively for economically downtrodden children living in the countries of Vietnam, Ethiopia, the Philippines, and Madagascar.
 In addition, the singer granted UNICEF permission to use “Roar” in a public service announcement on the International Day of the Girl Child.